copsTvFan/cops-episode-guide/guide.md

   off the road.
 They run out, open a large gate then spread out.
 There are a bunch of sheds and camper tops from trailers and they find a guy and a woman in a wooden box.
 Another guy comes out and they give her the warrant to search the place.
-There is a sign that reads “Attack cat on duty.”
+There is a sign that reads "Attack cat on duty."
 The only way to get into their "house" is a wooden corridor connecting the trailers that is filled with trash.
 The woman gets up and they make her sit down, she says it's probably her husband's brother and her son Mike beat her up.
 They